meysius/docs/Algorithm Interview/README.md

      't' 'p' 'r'
    (end) (end) (end)
 ```
-- Each node of this tree represents a suffix and stores a map with keys being possible characters after this prefix and value of each key pointing to the child node for resulting prefix.
+- Each node represents a possible prefix in one or more strings in the set
+- Each node has a `children` which is a map with:
+  - key: a possible character that can come after this prefix
+  - value: another node representing the prefix produced by adding the character
 - Each node could also have a boolean, denoting the end of a valid word.
 - This tree can be used to:
   - Find out if a string is in a set?